best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * when referring to quarters of the year, write out the months, for example, “Jan to Mar 2020’ not ‘Q1 2020’
 * if your data needs specific dates for example: 01/02/10 you can present them like this but be aware screen readers will read this as ‘01 slash 02 slash 10’ which can be annoying, so it is best practice to write ‘1 Feb 2010’

-### Accessibility pointers that must be followed:
+### Accessibility pointers for formattig that must be followed:
 * No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 * No text is set in a vertical or diagonal direction - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
 * No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).

+### Best practice pointers for formatting
-### Pointers for best practice in terms of usability and accessibility:
+In terms of usability and accessibility:

-* All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
+* all fonts used should be sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read
-* Avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold.
+* avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold
-* Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' section).
+* avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' sub-section)
-* Aim to use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software.
+* aim to use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software
-* Avoid adding a background fill - some users will have settings that automatically change the colour of the background but this doesn't happen if you have added a fill colour – even if it is white.
+* avoid adding a background fill - some users will have settings that automatically change the colour of the background but this doesn't happen if you have added a fill colour – even if it is white.
-* Avoid adding grid lines or cell borders - in general it it better to keep things simple.
+* avoid adding grid lines or cell borders - in general it it better to keep things simple
-* Avoid including images of charts in your spreadsheet, if you do you must carefully consider their accessibility, particularly the colour contrast between chart elements.
+* avoid including images of charts in your spreadsheet, if you do you must carefully consider their accessibility, particularly the colour contrast between chart elements
-* Left align all text in cells outside the table and all row headings within the table
+* left align all text in cells outside the table and all row headings within the table
-* Right align all data within a table and all column headings
+* right align all data within a table and all data column headings
-* Use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation).
+* use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation)

 ### Checking text colour contrast
 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.

 Be aware that colours are coded in different ways.
 To use the WebAIM colour contrast checker you will need to know the hex code of the colours.
 Excel will give you the Red Green Blue (RGB) codes - you can use this [colour code converter](https://www.webfx.com/web-design/hex-to-rgb/) to get the hex codes.

 ### Checking colour contrast in charts
 The use of colours in charts is more complex as you often have to consider colour contrast between different chart elements as well as with the background.
 Our [data visualisation guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) and the [style guide from the Office for National Statistics](https://style.ons.gov.uk/category/data-visualisation/using-colours/) both have useful tips on this area but neither have yet been fully updated with regards to the accessibility regulations.
 We are planning on looking into this in more detail soon.

 ## Tables

-### Merged and split cells
-Restructure your tables so there are no split cells or merged cells.
-This can seem a bit daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.

-Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-### Nested tables
-Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-### Blank rows and columns
-Remove all blank rows and blank columns.
-Blank rows and columns within the tables themselves may be perceived as the edge of the data area rather than a divider.
-Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
-If blank rows and columns are used to create space you can adjust column width and row height instead.

 ### Mark up tables in spreadsheets
 Ensure your table is ‘marked up’ as a table – this is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 2.4.3 focus order](https://www.w3.org/TR/WCAG21/#focus-order).